bowilliams/resume/resume.md

 **Gamalon**

-*Vice President of Engineering* __November 2019 - Present__
+*Vice President of Engineering* __November 2019 - February 2020__

-Led a team of engineers to ship the first version of Gamalon's IdeaFlow product for AI-driven marketing and sales conversation
+Shipped the first version of Gamalon's Chat product for AI-driven marketing and sales conversation in collaboration with product and machine learning leadership
+Led four software engineers, one data scientist/technical product owner, and one business/data analyst manager with four business/data analyst reports of her own
+Accountable for software delivery, quality, and process

 **Spotify**